hemidactylus/decoding-cdc-astra-streaming-functions/README.md

         ...
 ```

-**TODO:** move the `createAvroReader` calls in the class constructor to avoid
-the ugly global variable trick.
-No problems expected with that.

 For the whole code and the ready-made zipfile, look into the `function` directory.

 To set up the function one needs to specify the source and destination topics